applicaster/developer.applicaster.com/content/js2native/readme.md

 Gets a list of push notification tags for the app that the user can subscribe/register to.
 On success, the list of tags is returned in `response.tags`

+<i>Note: This method is only available for provider: 'appoxee'

 ```
 var options = {
-    providers: 'urbanairship', // or 'appoxee,urbanairship' or 'appoxee'
+    providers: 'appoxee'
+}

-    callback: function(response) {
+var callback = function(response) {
         if (response.isSuccess) {
             console.log("do something on success");
             console.log(response.tags);